ihwang/taskmaster/README.md

 # Welcome to taskmaster 👋
-> Taskmaster is a task-management python script that is structured as a server daemon and client control shell.
+> Taskmaster is a process management python script that is structured as a server daemon and client control shell.
 Made on the purpose of self-learning python.

 #### Dependancy
 - Python 3.8.0